rtlemos/rcskeleton/README.md

 # rcskeleton
-Build the skeleton for a new repo
+Quickly build the skeleton for a new package that uses classes from the rc-suite.